 - All Webbed Up: Ingra, after being taken captive by Ervulsh at the start of issue #19 and continuing into issues #22 and #23.

-- Ambadassador: Pyrem, who is called "the Diplomat," is quite capable of kicking ass if need be.
+- Ambadassador: Pyrem, who is called "the Diplomat," is quite capable of kicking ass.

 - Ambition Is Evil: Seahn is very ambitious and power-hungry, and it is said that he, a Secundae of House Dexter, acts more like a member of House Sinister (this may have something to do with his birth father being Braag, a member of Sinister).
 He eventually becomes a major threat in the series.

 - Antagonistic Offspring: Seahn kills his biological father Braag after learning of his true origins.

 - Applied Phlebotinum: Altwaal's Seven Weapons, one of which (Altwaal's Gauntlet) Pyrem wields against Seahn until it gets taken by Enson and given to Persha.

 - Archer Archetype: Trenin commonly wields a bow and arrow.